taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 The sun is setting in the sky, and everyone looks exhausted.

-Nova: **"It seems our consensus is building towards moving our re-forestation efforts away from Manaus and Gruta Judeia for at least a year, and keeping the movements of the Central Hearth to the west of the [Rio Negro](https://en.wikipedia.org/wiki/Rio_Negro_(Amazon)).
+Nova: **"It seems our consensus is building towards moving our re-forestation efforts away from Manaus and Gruta de Judeia for at least a year, and keeping the movements of the Central Hearth to the west of the [Rio Negro](https://en.wikipedia.org/wiki/Rio_Negro_(Amazon)).
 I'd like to hear from any Elders whose feelings remain incompatible with this decision."**

 The gathered Elders are all silent.
 Nova looks around the Central Hearth and clucks with satisfaction.